 Many expats avoid Mexico City because of the air quality and the high altitude but if these two main ‘cons’ don’t really bother you, you will definitely enjoy living in Mexico City as an expat.

-Apartments in Mexico City are affordable but since I only want to stay in the Roma and Condesa area, it’s always hard to find rent that’s less than $650 USD (which is my budget).
-I always over go this budget in Mexico City!
+Apartments in Mexico City are affordable but since I only want to stay in the Roma and Condesa area, it’s always hard to find rent that’s less than US$650 (which is my budget).
+I always overdo this budget in Mexico City!

 Most of my friends who are living in Merida are families with kids.
 In fact, many people say (even the Internet) that it’s the safest place to live in Mexico.